JarofMolasses/qmk_firmware/keyboards/ssopads/readme.md

 ## SSOpad, weird 18-key macro pad prototype

 #### I2C LCD support from David Prentice's code: https://www.avrfreaks.net/comment/2640876#comment-2640876
-the LCD does not yet work on teensy 2.0 for some reason \
+the LCD does some weird stuff, currently. \
-pro micro is better, anyways
+working on it

 #### neat pictures
 V1.2 Teensy, underglow on a perfboard